-Options are available for students in limited cases.
+Options are available for students in limited cases who may need to be out for an extended period for medical purposes.
 Students who are absent for more than ten (10) consecutive days for medical reasons are eligible for home/hospital services.
+Please contact your school for assistance in these situations.

 Students will be marked as truant after the third (3rd) unexcused absence and/or tardies of more than 30 minutes.
 Schools will be sending formal letters to the parents/guardians of students who accumulate three (3) days/periods of unexcused absences or tardies, or combination thereof.
 This letter will inform the family of a potential declaration of truant on their child's school record according to Education Code 48260.
 Schools may request your attendance at a conference to discuss your child's attendance.
+Also, be aware that excessive excused absences will also result in a need to conference with you and your child and/or family's situation.